Troon-Technologies-LLC/NowWhere-Contract/docs/Technical_Document_NFTContract.md

 - schemaId: UInt64 (Foreign Id of Schema)
 - maxSupply: UInt64 (maximum NFTs that could be created using that template)
 - immutableData: {String: AnyStruct} (Immutable metadata of template)
+- mutableData: {String: AnyStruct}?
+(Mutable metadata of template)

 We then have our Resource type NFT(actual asset) that represents a template owns by a user.
 It stores its unique Id and NFTData structure contains TemplateId and mintNumber of Template.

-The above transaction can only be performed by an Admin having an Admin resource that will give special capability to any user to create Brands, Schema and Template.
+The above transactions can only be performed by an Admin having an Admin resource that will give the special capability to any user to create Brands, Schema, and Template.

-### Deployment Contract on Emulator
+### Deployment of Contract on Emulator

 - Run `flow project deploy --network emulator`
   - All contracts are deployed to the emulator.